Universality for free fermions and the local Weyl law for semiclassical Schr\"odinger operators: Introduction

 \end{theorem}

-Even if $f$ is smooth and supported within the bulk, it is not clear that $\var\X(f)$ does not oscillate because of Remark \ref{rem:remainder_weyl} below.
-Theorems \ref{thm:gtb} and \ref{thm:clt} respectively rely on an upper bound and lower bound for this variance, but these bounds differ by a factor $\hbar$ (see \eqref{eq:bound_inf_variance} and \eqref{est_var_macro}): we are able to show that
+Even if $f \in C^\infty_c(\{V<\mu\},\R)$, it is not clear that $\var\X(f)$ does not oscillate because of Remark \ref{rem:remainder_weyl} below, and its behaviour is expected to depend strongly on properties of the Newtonian dynamics associated with the potential $V$.
+The proofs of Theorems \ref{thm:gtb} and \ref{thm:clt} respectively rely on an upper bound and lower bound for this variance, but these bounds differ by a factor $\hbar$ (see \eqref{eq:bound_inf_variance} and \eqref{est_var_macro}): we are able to show that